What's Included in the Price

 - Height safety compliance per AS/NZS 1576 and Safe Work Australia requirements

-On Brisbane's metal roofs, rust treatment is a critical step.
-Older corrugated iron roofs (pre-Colorbond) can have significant rust that needs grinding, priming with a rust converter, and spot-priming before topcoats go on.
+On Brisbane's older metal roofs, rust treatment is a significant step.
+Pre-Colorbond corrugated iron often has extensive rust at fastener points and overlaps that needs grinding back, treating with a rust converter, and spot-priming before topcoats can go on.
+Skipping this step is a false economy: the topcoat will bubble and peel within two years.

 What Affects the Cost

 - Roof type.
 Metal roofs (Colorbond and older corrugated iron) dominate Queensland housing.
-They are faster to spray-paint than tile roofs but rust treatment adds prep time.
-Concrete tile roofs exist in some suburbs and require ridge cap work.
+They are faster to spray-paint than tile roofs, but rust treatment adds prep time.
+Concrete tile roofs in some suburbs require ridge cap re-bedding and re-pointing.

 - UV degradation.
 Brisbane receives 20–30% more UV than Melbourne.
-Roof coatings that last 15 years in southern states may last 8–10 in Brisbane.
-The level of UV damage at repainting time determines how much prep is needed.
+The level of coating breakdown at repainting time determines how much surface prep is needed, and this is the main cost variable.

 - Rust extent (metal roofs).
-A few rust spots are straightforward to treat.
-A roof with widespread surface rust across fastener points and overlaps is a larger prep job.
+A few rust spots at screw points are straightforward.
+A roof with widespread surface rust across fastener points and overlaps is a larger prep job that adds $40–$70/m2 to the treatment stage.

 - Roof size and pitch.
-Standard single-storey Queenslander roofs are relatively accessible.
-Steep or complex rooflines add time and safety requirements.
+Standard single-storey Queenslander roofs are relatively accessible, but the steep pitch typical of pre-war homes adds time and safety requirements.

 - Solar panels.
 Brisbane has very high solar uptake.
-Panels need removal for proper painting, adding cost for an electrician.
+Panels need removal for proper painting, adding $800–$1,700 for a licensed CEC-accredited electrician.

 A small single-storey home in North Lakes with a Colorbond roof in fair condition sits toward $3,150.
 A larger home in Camp Hill with an older corrugated iron roof showing extensive rust, ridge cap work on a tiled extension, and solar panel removal pushes toward $13,500.

-Wet season scheduling.
-Brisbane's wet season (December to March) brings heavy afternoon storms.
-Roof painting requires several consecutive dry days: one for the wash, then dry time, then primer, then topcoats.
-The ideal window is April through November.
-Booking during the wet season risks repeated delays.
+Brisbane's wet season (December to March) brings heavy afternoon storms that make roof painting unreliable.
+A full restoration needs several consecutive dry days: one for the pressure wash, 24–48 hours drying time, then primer, then two topcoats with drying time between each coat.
+The ideal booking window is April through November, when Brisbane's dry conditions allow uninterrupted progress.
+Scheduling during the wet season risks repeated weather delays that stretch a one-week job into three.

 Hiring a Licensed Painter in QLD